Great Wildebeest Migration Safari Guide for Tanzania and Kenya

 Tanzania is superior than Kenya for witnessing the crossing if you favour beating the crowds.
 The Masai Mara gets extremely busy during this time and you can expect to see dozens of vehicles lined up along the riverbank.
 Whilst the Serengeti is still undoubtably busy, its remoteness makes it slightly more exclusive.

 The main benefit of visiting Kenya over Tanzania to see the Mara River crossing is accessibility.
-The Masai Mara is considerably smaller than the Serengeti and is closer to Nairobi (the nearest city) than Serengeti is to Arusha (nearest city).
-Travelling to the Masai Mara takes 6 hours by road compared to around 10 hours from Arusha to Northern Serengeti.
-Furthermore, because of the Masai Mara’s small size, you can stay outside the park and benefit from lower lodge rates.
+The Maasai Mara is considerably smaller than the Serengeti and is closer to Nairobi (the nearest city) than Serengeti is to Arusha (nearest city).
+Travelling to the Maasai Mara takes 6 hours by road compared to around 10 hours from Arusha to Northern Serengeti.
+Furthermore, because of the Maasai Mara’s small size, you can stay outside the park and benefit from lower lodge rates.

 Whilst both are extremely good locations for seeing the migration, Tanzania is ever so slightly better for the reasons listed above.